K. Rajupalem, Prakasam district

-Rajupalem is a village in Prakasam district of Andhra Pradesh in India.
+K. Rajupalem is a village in Prakasam district of Andhra Pradesh in India.
 It belongs to Ballikurava, Martur mandals and is inhabited by approximately 5371 people.

 Geography

 The interesting fact about this Village is that, though the village had one Geographical location it is divided into two different constitutions as Addanki for K.Rajupalem and Parchuru for Rajupalem by the road passing through the village.